The Xometry app works best with JavaScript enabled!

 3. Minimal post-processing is required because parts are often ready to be shipped immediately after ejection depending on the type of gate (entry point from the runner into the cavity) that is used.

-What Are the Disadvantages of Plastic Injection Molding Compared to CNC Machining?
+Cons of Plastic Injection Molding vs. CNC Machining

 Listed below are the disadvantages of injection molding vs. CNC machining: